Caring For Your Pup’s Skin at Home

 Starting with the dirtiest areas first, apply the shampoo to the feet and work your way up their body, making sure to pay close attention to the tail, stomach, crevices, and between their toes.
 Shampoo works by binding to dirt and oils that make your pup dirty, so it’s best to leave the shampoo on for a few minutes for it to work its magic before rinsing.

 Always use conditioner.
-Even gentle products remove some of the natural oils from the skin, so it need to be re-moisturized with a high-quality conditioner.
+Even gentle products remove some of the natural oils from the skin, so you must re-moisturize with a high-quality conditioner.
 Unlike shampoo, where you start from the bottom up, conditioner should be worked in from the top down, and left on for at least a few minutes.

 Always dry thoroughly, paying close attention to crevices.
 It is taught at Le Pawsh to not think of it as drying the coat, but instead, as drying the skin underneath.